uhoang/mec/README.md

 2. Analysis:

    2.1.
 Data quality control: <br/>
-   &nbsp;&nbsp;&nbsp; We remove any low-quality data, that is a respondent speeding through the survey by giving low-effort responses, engaging in variety of other behaviors that negatively impact response quality.
+   &nbsp;&nbsp;&nbsp; We remove any low-quality observation, in which a respondent speeds through the survey by giving low-effort responses, and engages in variety of other behaviors that negatively impact response quality.

    2.2.
 Transform inputs: <br/>
    &nbsp;&nbsp;&nbsp; We group some health/prevention conditions into category to reduce the complexity of the inputs.
 This step helps to produce a cleaner interpretation of clusters in a later step.

    2.3.
 Select a similarity measure: <br/>
    &nbsp;&nbsp;&nbsp; To group observations together, we first need to define some notion of similarity between observations.
-Since our data contain categorical variables, we will use a distance metric called Gower distance.
-The distance is always a number between 0(idential) and 1(maximally dissimilar).
+Since the data contains nominal variables, we will use a distance metric called Gower distance.
+The distance is always a number between 0 (idential) and 1 (maximally dissimilar).
 When all vairables are binary (with asymmetric significance of categories: 'present' vs 'absent' attribute), then gower uses Jaccard matching coefficient to measure the distance.

    2.4.
 Select a clustering algorithm:
+     * We apply both PAM and k-means algorithm for clustering.
+It is known that PAM is more robust to noise and outliers when compared to k-means, and it has the added benefit of having an observation serve as the exemplar for each cluster.
+Both algorithms have quadratic run time and memory (i.e: O(n^2))

      * Explain how Partitioning around medoids (PAM) works
        + Choose k random entities to become the medoids
        + Assign every entity to its closest medoid (usign our custom distance matrix in this case)
        + For each cluster, identify the observation that woud yield the lowest average distance if it were to be re-assigned as the medoid. if so, make this observation the new medoid
        + If at least one medoid has changed, return to the second step.
 Otherwise, end the algorithm

-     * Also test k-means algorithm.
-However, PAM is more robust to noise and outliers when compared to k-means, and has the added benefit of having an observation serve as the exemplar for each cluster.
-Both algorithms have quadratic run time and memory (i.e O(n^2))

    2.4.
 Select the number of clusters <br/>
-   &nbsp;&nbsp;&nbsp; A variety of metrics exist to help choose the number of clusters: silhouette width, an internal validation metric which is aggregated measure of how similar an observation is to its own cluster compared its closest neighboring cluster.
+   &nbsp;&nbsp;&nbsp; A variety of metrics exist to help choose the number of clusters.
+In this analysis, we use Silhouette width, an internal validation metric.
+It is an aggregated measure of how similar an observation is to its own cluster compared its closest neighboring cluster.
 The metric can range from -1 to 1, where higher values are better.
-I also use the scree plot to decide the number of custers to retain
+We then plot silhouette width for clusters ranging from 2 to 10 for the PAM algorithm.
+Even two clusters have the highest Silhouette width, we want to keep the diverse number of clusters for more interesting interpretation.

    2.5.
 Visualize clusters in lower dimensional space <br/>
    &nbsp;&nbsp;&nbsp; Use t-distributed stochastic neighborhood embedding method to preserve local structure of the data such as to make clusters visible in a 2D or 3D visualization.